 Zatarain's is the manufacturer and distributor of a line of over one hundred food products.
 Two of these products, "Fish-Fri" and "Chick-Fri," are coatings or batter mixes used to fry foods.
-These marks serve as the entree in the present litigation.

 Zatarain's "Fish-Fri" consists of 100% corn flour and is used to fry fish and other seafood.
 "Fish-Fri" is packaged in rectangular cardboard boxes containing twelve or twenty-four ounces of coating mix.
-The legend "Wonderful FISH-FRI ®" is displayed prominently on the front panel, along with the block Z used to identify all Zatarain's products.
+The legend "Wonderful FISH-FRI®." is displayed prominently on the front panel, along with the block Z used to identify all Zatarain's products.
 The term "Fish-Fri" has been used by Zatarain's or its predecessor since 1950 and has been registered as a trademark since 1962.